 With all of the care and attention that goes into making a good sherry, it is still largely neglected in the US today, probably because of Prohibition.
 In those days, If you were going to spend good money on alcohol, chances are you wanted something worth your while.
 Whiskey and gin became the priority and poor old sherry was ignored.
 Many current wine enthusiasts regard it as still underappreciated, and a decent bottle of sherry represents one of the great wine values available today.

-Before making a Cobbler, I wasn't a total stranger to sherry in cocktails.
-I had used it to top off the Fog Cutter, and a little is required in the excellent Trident cocktail, but it wasn't until Johnny Michaels had me hunting down some Oloroso Sherry to simulate half of the salty caramel flavor in his incredible Night of the Hunter that I began to recognize its full potential.
-Depending on the style of sherry you use, whether it's a lighter, dry Fino or a more adventurous (and possibly more expensive) Amontillado, you may need to adjust the sugar.
-I tried it with my Oloroso and had good results.
+Before making a Cobbler, we weren’t totally blind to sherry in cocktails.
+We had used it to top off the Fog Cutter, and a little is required in the excellent Trident cocktail, but it wasn’t until Johnny Michaels had us hunting down some Oloroso Sherry to simulate half of the salty caramel flavor in his incredible Night of the Hunter that we began to recognize its full potential.
+Depending on the style of sherry you use, whether it’s a lighter, dry Fino or a more adventurous (and possibly more expensive) Amontillado, you may need to adjust the sugar.
+We tried it with Oloroso and had good results.